National Geographic Endeavour

 History - construction and ownership

-The 112-passenger ship Nat Geo Endeavour is a fully stabilized expedition vessel that allows smooth navigation from one island to another.
-This cozy ship is equipped with exploration tools for daily marine discoveries.
+The 112-passenger Nat Geo Endeavour is a fully stabilized expedition vessel designed for smooth inter-island navigation.
+She is equipped with a full suite of exploration tools for daily marine discoveries.

 Lindblad National Geographic Endeavour cruise ship